 I see myself still working at [Company] in two years' time

-The highest scoring question for Apparel & Fashion had 89% of Women agreeing that they are proud to work for [company] (+3% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Apparel & Fashion Female had 88% of people agreeing that they know how their work contributes to the goals of [company] (-4% compared to overall) while they were generally most positive about Company Performance.

-Women in Apparel & Fashion were generally least favourable about Leadership, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 15% of people disagreeing (+1% above average).
+People in Apparel & Fashion Female were generally least favourable about Feedback & Recognition, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 31% of people disagreeing (+11% above average).

 The following questions had the biggest impact on whether individuals felt that they were planning to stay at their organization and not actively looking for alternative jobs.

 We’ve connected the employee feedback data for each company included in the benchmark with ratings from Glassdoor.com, which is one of the world’s largest job and recruiting sites combined with a growing database of company reviews, CEO approval ratings and more.